PouceHeure/blog/content/projects/project_visual-control.md

 ## Control in Real-Time

 The computed velocities are sent to the vehicle's motion controller.
-The system runs in real time and does not depend on external GPS or map input, making it highly portable and robust in unmapped environments.
+The system operates in real time and does not depend on external GPS or map input, ensuring portability and robustness in unmapped environments.

 {{< youtube code="UZjCYTLoMOw" width="800" caption="Demonstration of Visual Servoing Lane Following on test track" >}}